American-Magnetics-Inc/multi-axis-operation/README.md

 ## How do I install? ##

-Pre-compiled, *ready-to-use* version 1.04 binaries are available in the Downloads section of this repository:
+Pre-compiled, *ready-to-use* version 1.05 binaries are available in the Downloads section of this repository:

 * [Installer for 64-bit Microsoft Windows 7 or later](https://bitbucket.org/americanmagneticsinc/multi-axis-operation/downloads/MultiAxis-Setup.msi) - Simply download and run the installer.

 * [Installer for 32-bit Microsoft Windows 7 or later](https://bitbucket.org/americanmagneticsinc/multi-axis-operation/downloads/MultiAxis-Setup-Win32.msi)

-The Linux and Mac version binaries are still at version 1.02 but will be updated soon:

 * [Executable for 64-bit Linux (Ubuntu 18.04 or later recommended)](https://bitbucket.org/americanmagneticsinc/multi-axis-operation/downloads/Multi-Axis-Operation.tar.gz) - See the README file in the download for the instructions for deploying on Ubuntu.
+(AMI is working on .deb and possibly .rpm packages for future release.)

+The Mac version binary is still at version 1.02 but will be updated soon:

 * [Application for 64-bit Apple macOS (Sierra or later recommended)](https://bitbucket.org/americanmagneticsinc/multi-axis-operation/downloads/Multi-Axis-Operation.dmg) - Open the DMG download and copy the Multi-Axis-Operation.app folder to your desired location.